chrisgoringe/Custom-classifier-training/readme.md

 `ChrisGoringe/bigG-vision-fp16` is a 16 bit version of the vision model from `laion/CLIP-ViT-bigG-14-laion2B-39B-b160k` - a 3.43GB download instead of nearly 10GB.

-Other models tested include `apple/aim-600M,` `apple/aim-1B`, `apple/aim-3B`, `apple/aim-7B`, `laion/CLIP-ViT-L-14-DataComp.XL-s13B-b90K`.
+Other models tested include `apple/aim-600M`, `apple/aim-1B`, `apple/aim-3B`, `apple/aim-7B`, `laion/CLIP-ViT-L-14-DataComp.XL-s13B-b90K`.

 It is possible to use more than one model and have the features concatenated together.
 However, this currently isn't support at the command line.

 Most image feature extractors provide access to multiple hidden layers, not just the last (using this is analagous to the `CLIP skip` in CLIP text processing).
 To access these, set `--hidden_states_used` to a comma separated list of integers specifying the layers to use.
 0 represents the final output, 1 is the layer before it, 2 the layer before that, etc..
 The layers do not need to be consecutive, so `--hidden_states_used=0,2,5` is fine.
+If you don't specify `--hidden_states_used` the default for the model is used (0 for most models, multiple layers in AIM models).

 By default these outputs are concatenated to produce a larger input to the model (so instead of 1024 features, with `--hidden_states_used=0,1` the model would receive 2048 features).
-Alternatively, with `--weight_hidden_states` the layers are be merged using a `nn.Linear` which gives each layer a single weight which is included in the training.
+Alternatively, with `--hidden_states_mode=weight` the layers are be merged using a `nn.Linear` which gives each layer a single weight which is included in the training, or with `--hidden_states_mode=average` they are averaged (choose this to reproduce the default behaviour of AIM models)

 ### Training constants